dkeppens/PieHelper/README.md

 	- optionally setting up automatic xboxdrv mapping for your controller(s)
 	- selecting one integrated application to start by default on system boot
 * Currently uninplemented :
-	- xboxdrv mapping for PS3 usb, PS3 bluetooth, PS4 bluetooth
+	- xboxdrv mapping for PS3 usb, PS3 bluetooth, PS4 bluetooth is implemented but needs to be checked
-	- confctrl_ph.sh help for XBOX360 wireless configuration
+	- confctrl_ph.sh help for XBOX360 wireless configuration not in yet

 PieHelper binds each application to a specific TTY and uses autologin functionality at TTY selection